Chawk Mosque, Dhaka: Architecture

-The construction has been dated to 1664, as noted by an inscription in the Persian language over a doorway.
+The construction has been dated from 1664 CE, as noted by an inscription in Persian over a doorway.
 The inscription attributes the project to Subahdar Shaista Khan.
 So far known this is the earliest dated mosque in the History of Muslim Architecture in Bengal built on a high vaulted platform.
 Its architectural design was perhaps influenced by Tughlaq Architectures; such as Khirki Masjid or Kalan Mosque of Delhi.
 Influenced by this structure some other mosques were built in Dhaka and Murshidabad.

+It has been suggested that Shaista Khan himself had composed the versified inscription, as his poetic nom de plume was "Talib".
+The inscription reads: